aitanoffir/COP4600-Group-40-PA1/PA2/README.txt

 LLM Prompting Process:

 Ethan -
-	My invovlement in the programming assignment was creating the Makefile.
-With ChatGPT I gave it all the necessary files needed to create the Makefile.
-Afterwards I helped trying to solve an issue with the wait times not being in the correct order, and the hash values not being correct.
+	For this assignment I used ChatGPT to help me understand what the assignment wanted and how I should approach it.
+My role in the project was to generate the Makefile so that everything would run when called.
+I also helped with correcting the errors in our output.
+We were having issues where the hash table not giving us the correct wait order and our hash values not being the correct value.
+I asked ChatGPT to help with this issue and it gave us some reasons to why it wasn't working.
+For the hash wait times it gave us the reason behind why the hash wait order was wrong.
+For the values it was possibly due to a wrong hash sequence or white space errors.
+After this we were able to verify everything else and turn in the assignment.

 Anthony -